conda/conda-build/docs/source/user-guide/environment-variables.rst

-Unix-style packages on Windows, which are usually statically linked to executables, are built in a special ``Library`` directory under the build prefix.
+Unix-style packages on Windows, which are usually statically linked to executables, are built in a special ``Library`` directory under the host prefix.
 The environment variables listed in the following table are defined only on Windows.

 .. list-table::